Melkam22/commonProject/README.md

 5-  this is a text created on local branch from the terminal to simulate conflict on gitHub.

 8-  to simulate conflict, I create this file on local branch

+10- text added from the branch on terminal.